Automation of production in Industry 4.0

 What is automation technology?

-Automation engineering is concerned with the development, application and integration of technologies for controlling, regulating and monitoring industrial processes in order to maximize efficiency, accuracy and flexibility in production.
+Automation engineering is concerned with the development, application and integration of technologies for controlling, regulating and monitoring industrial processes in order to maximize efficiency, accuracy and flexibility in production, for example by improving Overall Equipment Effectiveness (OEE).
 Programmable logic controllers (PLCs), industrial robots, computer-aided machines (CNC) and sensors are used to optimize processes and reduce the need for human intervention.
 The use of these technologies increases operational reliability and ensures consistent production quality.

 According to Mikell P. Groover's work "Automation, Production Systems, and Computer-Integrated Manufacturing" (2015), automation technologies are critical to creating modern, networked manufacturing environments.
 Groover emphasizes that these systems not only form the basis for today's industrial applications, but also represent central building blocks of Industry 4.0 by driving networking and real-time control in manufacturing.